abathur8bit/chessbox/controller/README.md

     $ make

 ## Running
-You might need to use **sudo** when running, since the wiringPI lib needs access to the i2c hardware.
+You might need to use **sudo** when m_running, since the wiringPI lib needs access to the i2c hardware.

     $ sudo ./chesslrcontroller
     binding to port 9999
     construction
     Turning off led's...
-    server running on port 9999
+    server m_running on port 9999

-The server is now running and listening for connections on port **9999**.
+The server is now m_running and listening for connections on port **9999**.

 ## Sending commands
 To send chesslrcontroller commands, you connect make a tcp/ip connection to port **9999**.
 You can do this using **telnet** or **nc**.
 The preferred way is **nc**, as you can also use it to send batch commands instead of typing commands out by hand.